 What’s A Birth Plan?

 It’s pretty simple.
-A birth plan is a way of communicating how a woman wants to give birth to her baby, and her expectations about her treatment during labour and birth.
+A birth plan is a way of communicating how a woman wants to give birth to her baby, and her expectations about her treatment during labor and birth.

 A birth plan is designed to help a woman work through her options.
-Ideally it provides her with the opportunity to become informed and prepared for her labour, and to discuss her expectations with her care provider.
+Ideally, it provides her with the opportunity to become informed and prepared for her labor, and to discuss her expectations with her care provider.

 Some birth plans are very simple; others can be quite detailed, covering all contingencies and possible deviations.